Topeka Zoological Park - Topeka, Kansas

 The Topeka Zoological Park in Topeka, Kansas is located south of I-70 in Gage Park at Gage & 6th Street.
 The best known feature of the Topeka Zoo is the tropical rain forest which was impressive when it was built in 1974.
-The zoo devotes most of its exhibits to larger species of animals, though typically there are only one or two members of the species on exhibit.
+The zoo devotes most of its exhibits to larger species of mammals.
 The medium sized zoo is well laid out, and the animals are in large attractive enclosures.

 There have been significant problems with the Topeka Zoo's accreditation over the years, starting when 2 orangutans died and a lion had to be euthanized, but the zoo regained accreditation in 2003.
 There have continued to be concerns about the zoo in 2005, 2009, 2010 and 2011.
-In August 2012, the zoo was cited for violation of the Animal Welfare Act in its care of the elephants and in 2013 the city of Topeka agreed to pay $45,000 in fines to settle a 2011 complaint by the U.S. Department of Agriculture.
+In August 2012, the zoo was cited for violation of the Animal Welfare Act in its care of the elephants and there has been more criticism since the death of an elephant in 2018.

 Animaland is a free children's play area with a narrow gage train, across from the entrance to the Topeka Zoo.